Eligibility, Duration, and Rotation in Elective Office

 Representative office constitutes a temporary public trust.
 Extended concentration of political power generates systemic risk to republican self-government.
 Eligibility architecture therefore carries lasting institutional significance across democratic systems.

-The project advances this purpose through disciplined analysis of how eligibility rules are designed, written, and applied, with particular attention to the effects embedded in drafting choices.
+The project advances this purpose through disciplined analysis of how eligibility rules are written and applied, with particular attention to the effects embedded in drafting choices.
 Its methods are offered as analytical tools for evaluating eligibility, tenure, and rotation across a wide range of elective institutions, including multiple offices and jurisdictions.

 Method